spirrobe/dolueg2control/README.md

 # dolueg2control
-Control of dataflow for dolueg
+Control of dataflow for dolueg2

 This will depend a lot on your particular solution of data storage.
+We provided some files and a bit of help here.
+Given the various possibilites of storing data in different form, no single fit-all solution can be provided.

 First a word about the general procedure for our pipeline from stationdata to database in relation to the control:
 1. We collect data with Campbell Scientifics Loggernet, i.e. Status Monitor and store them into "loggerfiles"